-Though dentists regularly remind their patients about the importance of flossing, a recent study indicates that only approximately 30 percent of U.S. adults are actually doing it every day as recommended.
-Close to 40 percent of Americans admit to only flossing occasionally, and a staggering 30 percent admit that they never do it!
+Though dentists regularly remind their patients about its importance, a recent study indicates that only approximately 30 percent of U.S. adults are actually doing it every day as recommended.
+Close to 40 percent of Americans admit to only doing it occasionally, and a staggering 30 percent admit that they never do it!
 Many of the individuals who are polled state that they primarily floss to remove trapped pieces of food from their teeth.

-This helps to indicate why gum disease is so prominent in the United States, with estimates indicating that 75 percent of adults in America are dealing with either gingivitis, the first stage of gum disease, or another degree of periodontal disease.
+This explains why gum disease is so prominent in the United States, with estimates indicating that 75 percent of adults in America are dealing with either gingivitis, the first stage of gum disease, or another degree of periodontal disease.

 To help prevent gum disease, you should floss your teeth once a day, in addition to brushing twice a day.